M-Itrych/ASCII-Tube/README.md

 This Python script allows you to search for music videos on YouTube and play them in ASCII art form.

+## Demo
+Check out this short video to see the program in action: [ASCII Tube Demo](https://youtu.be/HZ5kZ6KhAP4)

 ## Requirements

 - Python 3.x